MattMattV/my-stars/README.md

 - [across-tabs](https://github.com/wingify/across-tabs) - Easy communication between cross-origin browser tabs
 - [lazyload](https://github.com/verlok/lazyload) - LazyLoad is a fast, lightweight and flexible script to allow you enhance performance on your website by loading images only as they enter (or are about to enter) the viewport or a scrollable area, with best support to the img srcset attribute and to the progressive JPEG image format.
 - [earthenterprise](https://github.com/google/earthenterprise) - Google Earth Enterprise - Open Source
-- [AnyChart](https://github.com/AnyChart/AnyChart) - JavaScript Charts designed to be embedded and integrated
+- [AnyChart](https://github.com/AnyChart/AnyChart) - AnyChart is a lightweight and robust JavaScript charting solution with great API and documentation.
+The chart types and unique features are numerous, and the library works easily with any development stack.
 - [dua.js](https://github.com/rudimk/dua.js) - A Node.js package for invoking divine blessings for one's Javascript code.
 - [loopy](https://github.com/ncase/loopy) - A tool for thinking in systems
 - [nuclear](https://github.com/nukeop/nuclear) - An Electron-based, multiplatform music player app that streams from multiple sources